jupyterlab/jupyterlab-data-explorer/README.md

 ## Project Vision

 We have articulated our vision for this project as a ["Press Release from the Future"](./press_release.md).
 We are now pursing that vision to make it a _reality_.
 Have feedback or want to get involved?
-[Let us know!](https://discourse.jupyter.org/c/jupyterlab)
+[Post an issue!](https://github.com/jupyterlab/jupyterlab-data-explorer/issues/new)

 * Bring any data type you can imagine! **Extensible** and **type safe** data registry system.
 * Register **conversions** between the different data types.